Roshinee-05/Speech-To-Sign-Language-Interpretation-System/README.md

-# Speech-to-Sign Language Interpretation System 🇮🇳
+# An Efficient Speech-to-Sign Language Interpretation System

 > Bridging the communication gap between the hearing and speech-impaired using Deep Learning and Indian Sign Language (ISL)